Frank Belknap Long: Early career: the 1920s

 In 1924, at the age of 22, he sold his first short story, "The Desert Lich", to Weird Tales magazine.
 Throughout the next four decades, Long was to be a frequent contributor to pulp magazines, including two of the most famous: Weird Tales (under editor Farnsworth Wright) and Astounding Science Fiction (under editor John W. Campbell).
 Long was an active freelance writer, also publishing many non-fiction articles.

 Long's second Weird Tales story, "Deadly Waters", was featured on the cover of the December 1924 issue.

-His first book, the scarce volume A Man from Genoa and Other Poems, was published in 1926 by W. Paul Cook.
+His first book, the scarce volume A Man from Genoa and Other Poems, was published in 1926 by W. Paul Cook when Long was aged but 26.
 Two copies are held in the collections of John Hay Library.
-The poems in this collection won praise from a great variety of writers, among them Arthur Machen, Robinson Jeffers, William Ellery Leonard, John Drinkwater, John Masefield and George Sterling.
+The poems in this collection are said to have won praise from a great variety of writers, among them Arthur Machen, Robinson Jeffers, William Ellery Leonard, John Drinkwater, John Masefield and George Sterling.
 Samuel Loveman declared that Long's poem "The Marriage of Sir John de Mandeville" was worthy of Christopher Marlowe.

 Long's closest friends (apart from H. P. Lovecraft) in this period included Samuel Loveman, H. Warner Munn, and James F. Morton.
 He had several encounters with Hart Crane, who lived one flight above Loveman in Brooklyn Heights.

 1930s

 "The Horror from the Hills", a story serialised in 1931 in Weird Tales, incorporated almost verbatim a dream H. P. Lovecraft related to him (among other correspondents) in a letter.
 The short novel was published many years later in separate book form by Arkham House in 1963, as The Horror from the Hills.

 In the late 1930s, Long turned his hand to science fiction, writing for Astounding Science Fiction.
 He also contributed horror stories to Unknown (later called Unknown Worlds).
 Long contributed an episode (along with C.L.
 Moore, Robert E. Howard and H. P. Lovecraft) to the round-robin story "The Challenge from Beyond" (1935).

 Like The Man from Genoa and Other Poems, his second book is a volume of fantastic verse: The Goblin Tower (1935), published jointly by H. P. Lovecraft and Robert H. Barlow under Barlow's The Dragonfly Press imprint.
-(A variant edition of this volume was published in 1945 by New Collectors Group - see Bibliography).
+(A variant edition of this volume was published in 1945 by New Collectors Group – see Bibliography.)
 Published in an edition of only 100 copies, this volume is exceedingly scarce; two copies are held at the collections of the John Hay Library.